kubernetes/website/content/en/docs/concepts/scheduling-eviction/taint-and-toleration.md

 bound onto on the node where you assigned it, even if there are `NoSchedule` taints on that node that you selected.
-If this happens and the node also has a `NoExecute` taint set, the kubelet will eject the Pod unless there is an appropriate toleration set.
+If this happens and the node also has a `NoExecute` taint set, the kubelet will eject the Pod unless there is an appropriate tolerance set.

 Here's an example of a pod that has some tolerations defined: